RaphaelGuerra/ledger/README.md

 - Branch: `main` (auto‑deploy on push)
 - Health checks: ensure the home page loads and printing works.
 - Sync: with a valid KV binding, entering a Sync ID should load/save month data.
+  - If the space is not provisioned (`space:<SyncID>` absent), the server returns 404 and the app shows a sync error.

+## Encryption
+- End‑to‑end by default when sync is enabled: the Sync ID is the passphrase.
+- Key derivation: PBKDF2 (100k iterations) → AES‑GCM 256‑bit.
+Random salt and IV per save.
+- Payload envelope: `{ "_enc": 1, "alg": "AES-GCM", "kdf": "PBKDF2", "iter": 100000, "salt", "iv", "ct" }` (base64 fields).
+- Wrong Sync ID → decryption fails → the app shows a sync error (no connection).

 ## Screenshots
 - Place images in `resources/screenshots/` and reference them from this README.